olaviinha/SloppyButchery/README.md

 ---

-I'm unable to place a donate button in the interwebs, because I live in Finland, where such thing is totally illegal.
+I'm unable to place a donate button in the interwebs, because I live in Finland, where such buttons or asking for donations is totally illegal.
 Please **DO NOT** send any donations to [my Paypal](https://paypal.me/oinha) **especially** if you find these tools useful and want to show support.
 I repeat: **DO NOT DONATE.**